lew1245/kubuntu-manual/source/docs/basic.rst

 This section covers the basics of configuring Kubuntu to suit your needs.
 One of the strengths of the *KDE* philosophy is the focus on control of just about every aspect of the desktop environment.
 Wallpapers, themes, widgets, color schemes, splash screens, and more; the options for customization are endless.

-KDE-Look is the number one location to find customized settings for the *KDE* Plasma desktop.
-Some of the applications even allow direct connections to KDE-Look to download a new configuration or image.
+`KDE Store <https://store.kde.org/>`_ is the number one location to find customized settings for the *KDE* Plasma desktop.
+Some of the applications even allow direct connections to `KDE Store <https://store.kde.org/>`_ to download a new configuration or image.

 Themes
 ~~~~~~~